Adhila Nasarin v. Commissioner of Police, Ernakulam

 Adhila Nasarin versus State Commissioner of Police & Ors.
-(2022) is case where Kerala High Court held that the adults in mutually consenting relationship should be allowed to live their lives according to their informed choice, regardless of gender.
+(2022) is a case where Kerala High Court held that the adults in a mutually consenting relationship should be allowed to live their lives according to their informed choice, regardless of gender.

 Background

 Adhila Nassrin is reported to be involved in a relationship with Fathima Noora, a situation met with disapproval from both sets of parents.
 Adhila Nassrin argues that, after deciding to live together, they sought refuge at a Safe Home in Kozhikode with the support of the NGO Vanaja Collective, before informing their parents.
 Following parental assurances of resolution, the couple were taken to a relative's residence.
 However, subsequently, Fathima Noora was forcefully expelled from the house.
 Allegations also indicate that Adhila Nassrin's father, returning from abroad, assaulted Adhila Nassrin.
-In pursuit of protection, Adhila Nassrin took shelter in an Aluva Safe Home and has now filed this writ petition, asserted that her partner, Fathima Noora, has been unlawfully confined by Fathima Noora's parents.
+In pursuit of protection, Adhila Nassrin took shelter in an Aluva Safe Home and has now filed this writ petition, asserting that her partner, Fathima Noora, has been unlawfully confined by Fathima Noora's parents.

 Police Response and Awareness

 Although the couple received some assistance from the Binanipuram Police in Kerala after their forced separation, the Thamarassery Police declined Adhila Nassrin's request to file a missing person's report for Fathima Noora.
 The Thamarassery police categorized Fathima Noora's abduction as a "family matter" beyond police involvement, revealing a lack of queer community awareness within law enforcement.
 Moreover, a report by The Wire suggested that the Thamarassery Police supported Fathima Noora's family in separating the couple.
-The Thamarassery police's indifference exacerbated the situation, prompting Adhila Nassrin to escalate the matter to the High Court, which might have been resolved at the local police level.The News18 reported that the Binanipuram Police attempted to take the couple to the police station for a compromise with the parents, even after the High Court's order, which further affected the couple's mental well-being.
+The Thamarassery police's indifference exacerbated the situation, prompting Adhila Nassrin to escalate the matter to the High Court, which might have been resolved at the local police level.
+The News18 reported that the Binanipuram Police attempted to take the couple to the police station for a compromise with the parents, even after the High Court's order, which further affected the couple's mental well-being.

 The current case underscores the necessity for heightened queer rights awareness and training among police personnel, including the incorporation of mandatory queer sensitivity training into police education.
 Additionally, the case underscores the need for stricter consequences for queerphobic behavior and deliberate disregard of queer community concerns by law enforcement.